Resources>Blog>5 Key Facts About IgG Antibodies

 DOI: 10.1208/s12248-012-9369-y

 Immunoglobulin G (IgG) antibodies are an essential part of the immune system, defending against infections and maintaining immune memory.
 These antibodies recognize and neutralize pathogens, providing long-term immunity after infection or vaccination.
-Beyond their biological role, IgG antibodies are widely used in biomedical research, diagnostics, and therapeutic applications.
+Beyond their biological role, IgG antibodies are widely used in antibody discovery, biomedical research, diagnostics, and therapeutic antibodies for medicine.

 Here are five key facts about IgG antibodies that highlight their importance in immunology and biopharmaceuticals.